Story

 Though they have almost always been at the core of American political life, America's political parties were neither welcomed nor provided for by the framers.

-Recently I got a letter from a friend of mine, Max Lale, the current president of the Texas State Historical Society, that gave me a quick glimpse of a vanished world.
+Recently, I got a letter from a friend of mine, Max Lale, the current president of the Texas State Historical Society, that gave me a quick glimpse of a vanished world.
 Lale recalled that on election day of 1928, when he was twelve, he accompanied his father on a mile-and-a-quarter walk to their local polling place in Oklahoma.
 There he waited while his Southern-born father, faced with a choice between Al Smith and Herbert Hoover, agonized over which would be worse: to support a Catholic or a Republican.
-In the end he cast no vote for President.
+In the end he cast no vote for president.
 It was impossible to betray either the Protestant religion or the Democratic party.

 Old-time Republican voters would have understood, even if they did not agree.
 To them, as the iconoclastic trial lawyer Clarence Darrow recalled of his childhood neighbors in Kinsman, Ohio, in the 1870s, “the Republican Party and all of its doctrines came as a divine revelation.”

 That’s how seriously people took political affiliations a long time ago.
 It seems like a very long time ago in this election year.
 When, if recent trends hold up, the following predictions can safely be made.
 Only about half of those who are registered to vote will do so.
-A great many of them will split their tickets and cast ballots for a Republican President but a Democratic representative and, in some cases, senator.
+A great many of them will split their tickets and cast ballots for a Republican president but a Democratic representative and, in some cases, senator.
 Of this active ticket-splitting electorate, many members—perhaps a majority—will define themselves as “independents.”
 And whatever the November outcome, virtuous media commentators will denounce both President and Congress for displaying election-year partisanship in their disagreements with each other, as if a partisan view were always automatically counter to the national interest.

 Overtly playing politics— at least, old-style party politics—is currently a public relations felony.
 Among journalists and political scientists there is even an ongoing debate over whether or not the traditional American party system is still breathing.
 Some hold, as David Broder of the Washington Post did in a book published twenty years ago, that The Party’s Over.
 Others cleave to the beliefs of the political scientists Xandra Kayden and Eddie Mahe, Jr., who contended in a 1985 volume that the Party Goes On but in a new and modernized form that we don’t yet recognize.
 Whichever is closer to the truth, there is no denying that the Republican and Democratic national organizations have plummeted in popular esteem and loyalty.

-The two-party system has been an elemental force, like the frontier, the city, and the immigrant ship—to all of which it adapted itself.
+The two-party system has been an elemental force, like the frontier, the city, and the immigrant ship, to all of which it adapted itself.

-That in itself says a good deal about how this nation has changed in this century, because the American political party was something special, a
+That in itself says a good deal about how this nation has changed in this century, because the American political party was something special,